bellDataSc/Python_Power_BI/README.md

 # Python_Power_BI
 Used Python as a language to create new Metrics.

 **This repository is a work in progress, constantly evolving with new discoveries, tips, and tricks.
-With each new entry, you'll be one step closer to becoming a DAX wizard.
+With each new entry, you'll be one step closer to becoming a DAX wizard.**
-So, get ready for an exciting adventure and embark on your journey to DAX mastery!**